2022 ODA Annual Session Committee

 Discrimination / Harassment Policy

-The ODA has zero-tolerance for any form of discrimination or harassment, including but not limited to sexual harassment by participants or our staff at any of our meetings or events – in person or virtual.
-If you experience harassment or hear of any incidents of unacceptable behavior, ODA asks that you inform Suzanne Brooks, Director of Meetings & Conventions firstname.lastname@example.org (614) 486-2700 ext.
+The ODA has zero tolerance for any form of discrimination or harassment, including but not limited to sexual harassment by participants or our staff at any of our meetings or events – in person or virtual.
+If you experience harassment or hear of any incidents of unacceptable behavior, ODA asks that you inform Suzanne Brooks, Director of Meetings & Conventions email@example.com (614) 486-2700 ext.
 14, so that we can take the appropriate action.
+The ODA onsite office is located in room A111 of the Greater Columbus Convention Center (GCCC).

 Unacceptable Behavior is defined as: